NYU-DataServices/RDM-instruction/README.md

 6. Go to the folder `_book` in the project folder and click `index.html` to view the book locally in your browser.

 ## Contribute!
 If you'd like to contribute, that would be amazing!
 We will try our best to be on top of pull requests and issues.
-Beforey you start, please refer to our [contributing guide](CONTRIBUTING.md).
+Before you start, please refer to our [contributing guide](CONTRIBUTING.md).

 ## Contact info
 You are welcome to email me at [vicky dot steeves at nyu dot edu](mailto:vicky.steeves@nyu.edu) if you have questions or concerns, or raise an issue on this repository and I will do my best to respond quickly!